 4. Historical Data Inspection

-Your Route Optimization software should examine historical data on three levels- Riders, Customers and Time of the day.
+Your Vehicle Route Optimization Software should examine historical data on three levels- Riders, Customers and Time of the day.
 A rider’s historical evidence can tell you about his skills, expertise, preferred time of deliveries and preferred region to work.